react-cosmos/react-cosmos/docs/README.md

 #### localhost:5000/\_renderer.html 404s?

 - Check for build errors in your terminal.
-- Make sure you have html-webpack-plugin installed, as well as [any other build dependency](#compilation).
+- Make sure you have html-webpack-plugin@4 installed, as well as [any other build dependency](#compilation).

 #### Renderer not responding?